1. Can a block become orphaned after being confirmed multiple times?¶

 [INF] CHAN: FORK: Block 0000000000001aedcf1b82b087a1d05ef787550174da1012e473e8ee8c178937 (height 17879) forks the chain at height 17878/block 000000000000150f863186cab6ef5c433bcc155d2f683394f8e65cb037f80b16, but does not cause a reorganize

-This is totally normal and resolves itself whenever the next block is found since it will now define the longest chain and whichever solution was not built on will be orphaned.
+This is totally normal and resolves itself whenever the next block is found.
+The miner who finds the next block will build it on whichever block which their node saw first, and that new block will now define the longest chain.
+Any other blocks which were not built upon will be orphaned.